FonzTech/BreakMyCircle/BUILD.md

 - You may have to referrer to this answer to disable *ARM NEON optimizations* on `arm64`:
   - <https://stackoverflow.com/questions/19089014/iphone-device-linker-error>

-- The following frameworks must be added in *Build Phases*:
-  - Foundation
-  - UIKit
-  - OpenGLES
-  - OpenAL

 ### First common step
 ```
 mkdir build && cd build